General Conference (LDS Church): Organization

 At the first General Conference after the death of a church president and the calling of his successor, the session at which the sustaining takes place is called a solemn assembly.
+The Church News stated that the practice of the solemn assembly is a continuation of an Old Testament practice, described in the Hebrew Bible describing significant gatherings (such as the dedication of Solomon's temple, during the Feast of Tabernacles).
+Members are asked to "bring an elevated sense of spirituality with them into the meeting."
+For Latter-day Saints, solemn assemblies can include sustaining a new church president, dedication of a temple or new building (such as the Conference Center in 2000), introducing new scripture, and instruction from leaders of the church.
+Some solemn assembles will include the Hosanna Shout, with symbolism from the New Testament to honor God and Jesus Christ.

-At a solemn assembly, groups of Latter-day Saints are asked to stand in succession and sustain the new church president.
-Typically, the order is: First Presidency, the Quorum of the Twelve, the Quorums of Seventy, Melchizedek priesthood holders, Aaronic priesthood holders, Relief Society members, members of the Young Women organization, and then all members together.
-Then the names of all other general authorities are read, and a sustaining and opposing vote is called for.
+Typically, the order is: First Presidency, Quorum of the Twelve, Quorums of Seventy, Melchizedek priesthood holders, Aaronic priesthood holders, Relief Society members, members of the Young Women organization, and then all members together.
+The names of the First Presidency and Quorum of the Twelve are read, and a sustaining and opposing vote is called for.

+Traditionally, this was done in one session by a member of the First Presidency.
+However, in 2018 the process was split between two sessions, with one counselor handling the solemn assembly (sustaining of the apostles) on Saturday morning, and the other counselor presenting other general church leadership changes and sustaining on Saturday afternoon.
+The most recent solemn assembly, held in April 2026, sustained Dallin H. Oaks as the church's 18th president, with D. Todd Christofferson conducting both the Solemn Assembly during the Saturday Morning Session, and the sustaining of other leaders in the Saturday Afternoon Session.

 Frequently, significant announcements are made at a general conference, which may include the announcement of locations for new temples, adjustments to organizations, or changes in practice or policy.

 Music

 The Tabernacle Choir at Temple Square, formerly known as the Mormon Tabernacle Choir, accompanied by tabernacle organists, generally provides the majority of the music, with the exception of the Saturday afternoon, priesthood sessions, and general women's sessions.
 At the Saturday afternoon session and the priesthood session guest ensembles include regional choirs, institute choirs, an MTC choir, and the BYU Choirs.
 The hymns are usually selected from the normal repertoire of Latter-day Saint hymns and their various arrangements, with an occasional piece from traditional sacred choral repertoire.
 Usually, the congregation is invited to stand and join in with one hymn halfway through each session.

 Very rarely, soloist artists will perform for conferences.
-The last performer to do so, Liriel Domiciano, did so alongside the Tabernacle Choir at Temple Square.
+As of 2004, the last performer to do so, Liriel Domiciano, did so alongside the Tabernacle Choir at Temple Square.